rondinellimorais/chess_recognition/README.md

   >
   > **NOTE**
   >
-  > Keep this value unchanged if you just want to run the example project
+  > Skip this section if you just want to run the example project
   >

   In `src/.env` you must specify a camera source, you can do this by setting the `CAM_ADDRESS` parameter.
 Valid options are: